 NAU student organizations are classified into the following categories and groups may designate multiple categories.
 Student organizations self-select the categories they wish to be in with some exceptions.
-Groups wishing to be included in the Fraternity and Sorority categories must be recognized by the Office of Leadership & Engagement.
+Groups wishing to be included in the Fraternity and Sorority categories must be recognized by the Office of Leadership and Engagement.
 Groups wishing to identify as a Sport Club must be recognized by the NAU Sport Clubs Program.

 - Academic student organizations comprise the largest number of clubs and organization on campus.
 These include any organization that is affiliated with an academic program or college. - Advocacy student organizations are those that advocate for a particular cause or population of students. - Sport Club student organizations are sports teams or groups engaged in active practice and competition against other schools or individuals.
-The Office of Leadership & Engagement collaborates with Campus Recreation Services to support these organizations.
-(See additional information on page 8-9.) - Cultural student organizations represent and promote the traditions and activities associated with a particular culture. - Fraternity and Sorority groups are associated with national social Greek-letter fraternities and sororities that select membership through a bid process.
-(See additional information on page 8.) - Recreation/Game student organizations focus on recreational activities and games in a non-competitive atmosphere. - Religious student organizations may also register with the Office of Leadership & Engagement. - Although the university, as a state institution, is prohibited from promoting religious activities, it recognizes the importance of religion and spirituality in the life and education of its students. - Representative student organizations are those elected bodies that represent the general student population. - Residence Hall Councils are groups that represent the concerns and interests of a particular residence hall - Service/Honorary student organizations are academically-focused groups that limit membership based on certain requirements or community serviceoriented groups. - Special Interest groups are not connected to an academic program or college.
+The Office of Leadership and Engagement collaborates with Campus Recreation Services to support these organizations. - Cultural student organizations represent and promote the traditions and activities associated with a particular culture. - Fraternity and Sorority groups are associated with national social Greek-letter fraternities and sororities that select membership through a bid process. - Recreation/Game student organizations focus on recreational activities and games in a non-competitive atmosphere. - Religious student organizations may also register with the Office of Leadership and Engagement. - Although the university, as a state institution, is prohibited from promoting religious activities, it recognizes the importance of religion and spirituality in the life and education of its students. - Representative student organizations are those elected bodies that represent the general student population. - Campus Living Councils are groups that represent the concerns and interests of a particular Campus Living Community. - Service/Honorary student organizations are academically-focused groups that limit membership based on certain requirements or community serviceoriented groups. - Special Interest groups are not connected to an academic program or college.
 They serve the needs of students with specific special interests.

-Procedures for Registering New Student Organizations and Maintaining Active Status as a Student Organization seek registration status throughout the academic year but once registered they need to re-register annually to remain active.
+Procedures for Registering New Student Organizations and Maintaining Active Status as a Student Organization

-Existing student organizations must register annually with the Office of Leadership & Engagement to maintain their active status.
-New student organizations are allowed to
+Existing student organizations must register annually with the Office of Leadership and Engagement to maintain their active status.
+New student organizations are allowed to seek registration status throughout the academic year but once registered they need to re-register annually to remain active.